Escalator Injury Attorneys in New Jerseys

 No matter how understanding an insurance adjuster may seem, it is their bottom line they are more concerned with, not yours.
-At Lependorf & Silverstein, P.C., we can handle the insurance companies for you to ensure that you have the opportunity to receive full and just compensation.
+At Lependorf & Silverstein, P.C., we can handle the insurance companies for you to ensure that you have the best opportunity to receive full and just compensation.
 Far too often, insurance companies will offer accident survivors much lower settlement amounts than they may be entitled to.
 Insurance companies may also deny valid claims or unnecessarily delay or prolong the process as an attempt to discourage claimants.

 Premises & Product Liability Issues in NJ